Mississippi-AI-Innovation-Hub/TruScript/README.md

 # MSBN Transcript Verification System

 AI-powered web application for the Mississippi Board of Nursing to automate nursing school transcript review.
-Built by **Team Bully Protocol** at Mississippi State University — AWS Innovation Hub, Spring 2026.
+Built by **Team TruScript** at Mississippi State University — AWS Innovation Hub, Spring 2026.

 > **PoC Notice:** This is a functional prototype, not a production system.